Any RFP process can seem like a daunting and overwhelming task regardless of whether it is written for market research or any number of industries.

 Allowing the market research firm to choose the best methodology for your project may result in your bids looking something like this:

-- Firm A presents Wave I of 8 focus groups and Wave II of 800 online survey completes
+- Firm A presents Wave I of 8 focus groups and Wave II of 800 online survey completes.

-- Firm B presents Wave I of 25 in-depth interviews and a Wave II of 400 phone survey completes
+- Firm B presents Wave I of 25 in-depth interviews and a Wave II of 400 phone survey completes.

-- Firm C presents one wave of 1,500 online survey completes
+- Firm C presents one wave of 1,500 online survey completes.

 Can you see how difficult it would be to compare these proposals?

-Allowing flexibility in the choice of methodology produces both pros and cons for your company or organization.
-You can see from the 3 scopes above, making an apples to apples comparison on price and timeline would prove difficult because the scope differs so much.
+As shown from the 3 scopes above, making an apples to apples comparison on price and timeline would prove difficult because the scope differs so much.